 The ways in which non-white victims of crime are somehow made out to be worse than white perpetrators is so ridiculous that it could be funny, if it wasn’t a real, pretty horrific issue.

 Black victims of brutal murders often have criminal records dug up and waved around, as if an arrest for a small amount of weed a decade ago justifies their slaying.
-The reverse is true, as well- white people who commit crimes have their pasts dug up, but this time to prove that they weren’t all bad (Johnson 2017).
+The reverse is true, as well.
+White people who commit crimes have their pasts dug up, but this is done to prove that they weren’t all bad (Johnson 2017).
 The media loves to remind people that many racialized people have faced hardships and had run-ins with the law, but doesn’t seem to want explore what societal factors go into why that is, nor does it want to do anything about it.

 Nonwhite children receive about 20% of the amount media coverage of missing children.
 The rest is devoted to white children.
 These numbers are not consistent with the amount of children who go missing within any given race (McKelvey 2013).